ipfs-inactive/developer-meetings/sessions/poster-making/README.md

 # Poster-Making and Poster Viewing

 Have fun working in small groups to create posters and other documentation, then give a one-minute presentation of your work.
+[Original proposal and discussion of the format ipfs/conf#43](https://github.com/ipfs/conf/issues/43).

 **Duration** 90 minutes
 **Who Should Attend:** Anyone who wants to learn or share knowledge by making a poster in a small team